cyberbotics/webots/docs/blog/Webots-2020-b-release.md

 ---

-## ROS 2 & Webots
+## ROS2 & Webots

+We are continuing to develop and improve the support for ROS2 in Webots.
-ROS 2 Eloquent has been [released](https://index.ros.org/doc/ros2/Releases/Release-Eloquent-Elusor/) approximately one month ago.
+ROS2 Foxy has been [released](https://index.ros.org/doc/ros2/Releases/Release-Eloquent-Elusor/) approximately one month ago.
 We understood the high interest for ROS 2 among the robotics community and we are therefore proud to announce that Webots is now compatible with the following versions of ROS 2:
   - [Crystal Clemmys](https://index.ros.org/doc/ros2/Releases/Release-Crystal-Clemmys)
   - [Dashing Diademata](https://index.ros.org/doc/ros2/Releases/Release-Dashing-Diademata)